iGaming14 min readMay 2026By · Banking Lead

 What chargeback ratio will cause my iGaming payment account to be closed?

 Most iGaming-specialist acquirers begin informal review at 0.5% and take formal remediation action at 0.65% (Visa's SMP entry threshold).
-Termination typically follows if the ratio remains above 0.65% for 90 days without improvement, or if you breach 1.0% without a credible remediation plan.
-Individual acquirer contracts often contain lower contractual limits than the card network thresholds.
+Termination typically follows if the ratio remains above 0.65% for 90 days without improvement, or if you breach 1.0% (Visa ECP threshold) without a credible remediation plan.
+The card network thresholds are triggers for fines and mandatory acquirer exit; individual acquirer contracts often contain lower contractual limits.

 How long do I have to dispute (representment) a chargeback?

-Visa disputes must typically be responded to within 30 calendar days of receiving the chargeback notification; Mastercard allows up to 45 days for most codes.
-Evidence gathering should begin the day a chargeback is received — waiting until day 28 reduces the quality of your evidence package.
+The representment window varies by scheme and reason code: Visa disputes must typically be responded to within 30 calendar days of receiving the chargeback notification; Mastercard allows up to 45 days for most codes.
+However, internal processing and evidence gathering should begin immediately upon notification — waiting until day 28 reduces the quality of the evidence you can compile.
+Set up automated workflows to trigger evidence gathering the day a chargeback is received.

 Can I get a new acquirer if I have been MATCH-listed?

 For card processing, no. MATCH listing blocks you from any Visa or Mastercard acquiring relationship globally for five years.
 Alternative payment rails — bank transfers, open banking, crypto gateways — remain available.
-If your principals are personally MATCH-listed in addition to the merchant entity, this complicates even non-card applications.
+Some EMIs that process on non-card rails can still provide payment services.
+If your principals (directors, beneficial owners) are personally MATCH-listed in addition to the merchant entity, this complicates even non-card applications, as many EMIs conduct their own merchant history checks beyond the MATCH database.

 Is 3DS2 mandatory for iGaming operators?